Errold1314/GSoC-Preparation/README.md

 # GSoC-Preparation
-Tracking my progress and contributions for GSoC 2027 AI projects.
+Tracking my progress and contributions for GSoC 2027 in OpenCV.

 👤Profile